losvhesy/CSGY-6513-Project/README.md

 # CSGY-6513-Project

+## Notebook
+Our final version of the jupyter notebook is notebooks/Combined.ipynb, which you can directly use.

 ## Installation
 To install the dependency, you can either use the requirements.txt file or directly use the conda environment on HPC.